 Hope this helps!
 Let me know if you need anything else :)

-whereintheworldisflick asked: I live in Africa where I am a volunteer teacher.
+whereintheworldisflick said: I live in Africa where I am a volunteer teacher.
 As such, I can't get the the gym as often as i like, or at all since there are no gyms anywhere near me.
 I run at least a 5k nearly every day, as well as walk and ride my bike everywhere.
 But my upper body has gone to hell.
 What would a good exercise routine be that i can do that doesn't involve a gym?

 Hey, good work on the 5k runs that’s impressive stuff!
 Don’t stress about the gym, you can build an awesome upper body at home.